ProCO-RPHopkins/ProCO-RPHopkins/README.md

 ### 🚀 About Me

-From what I know about myself, I am a **builder, researcher, and innovator** who operates at the intersection of **justice-tech, customer success, and AI**.
+I am a **builder, researcher, and innovator** who operates at the intersection of **justice-tech, customer success, and AI**.
 I’ve created and continue to refine **Achieve Reentry / Achieve DXP**, a secure digital ecosystem designed to support incarcerated learners and returning citizens with education, workforce development, and tools like job-matching, resume builders, and onboarding flows.

 Alongside this, I’m deeply invested in **AI-driven context engineering and prompt engineering**, designing custom GPTs to support customer success workflows, ticket triage, analytics, and even RPG-style learning experiences.
 My work reflects a strong balance of technical detail, **data analytics**, user-centric design, and a commitment to equitable reentry opportunities.